ProteusMRIgHIFU/BabelBrain/docs/docs/pipeline/pipeline.md

 | 3     | 14.31      | 0.43 | 0.9   | 0.20 | 0.09 | 0.11 | 0.000382002 | 0.000351024 | 0.000356431 |
 | ...    | ...     | ...  | ...    | ...  | ...  | ...  |...  | ...  | ...  |

-The `Export Current Thermal map (.nii.gz)` action exports the current thermal simulation on display in Nifti format for inspection in neuronavigation and visualization software
+The `Export maps (.nii.gz)` action exports the thermal, pressure and intensity fields in Nifti format based on the selected Isppa at target.
+This can be used for inspection in neuronavigation and visualization software